 To the surprise of an animal shelter’s staff, a man walked in with welders gloves holding an unusual animal he claimed to have found in a water tower.
 It turned out to be a kinkajou – a tree-dwelling relative of the raccoon from Latin America.
 Ordinarily, animal shelter staff are not trained to care for exotic animals and therefore a facility was needed that could provide her with the proper care.
-The Wildlife Learning Center has given her a home for life where she cohabitates with her fellow rainforest friend, Lola, the two-toed sloth.
+Wildlife Learning Center has given her a home for life where she co-habitates with our sloths.

 Dr. Peepers was born at a Florida Zoo but was abandoned by his mother during hurricane Katrina.
 Because the zoo staff was overwhelmed with facility repairs and animal care, they did not feel they had the time to give the necessary around the clock care to the tiny, orphaned squirrel monkey.
 WLC’s staff of caring biologists were more than willing to give him the constant care he required.
 Baby squirrel monkeys stay on their mother’s back, and Dr Peepers needed that same attention from his new human parents.
 To help him feel secure, Dr. Peeper stayed on a stuffed bear and fed from a bottle throughout the day.

 Far too often people make the mistake of thinking a monkey can make a good pet.
-This was the case with Bela.
-A man kept Bela as a pet, confined to a small birdcage.
+This was the case with Bella.
+A man kept Bella as a pet, confined to a small birdcage.
 Squirrel monkeys are highly intelligent and social animals that require the company of other monkeys and a stimulating environment.
 When this man was diagnosed with terminal cancer, he needed to find another home for his pet.
-Bela was moved to the Wildlife Learning Center, where she enjoys the companionship of Dr. Peepers and Eddie in a large, enriching enclosure with trees and other climbing structures to play on.
+Bella was moved to Wildlife Learning Center, where she enjoys the companionship of Dr. Peepers and Eddie in a large, enriching enclosure with trees and other climbing structures to play on.

 Jake had a loving home for 19 years until his human parents had a baby.
 Fearing Jake’s potential to deliver a serious bite, they made the decision to find another home for their beloved bird.
 Jake moved to the Wildlife Learning Center and quickly bonded to staff members.
 Soon after Jake’s arrival, Catcher, a scarlet macaw, came to WLC where she bonded almost immediately to Jake.
 They have been an inseparable couple ever since and provide each other with constant companionship and enrichment.

 Sugar gliders are illegal to own as pets in California.
 Unfortunately, people are enamored with these “pocket pets” and illegally acquire them.
 Regardless of their small size and cute appearance, sugar gliders do not make good pets.
 These small marsupials have a pungent odor, and it is guaranteed that they will urinate and defecate when they are held.
 Furthermore, if sugar gliders were to escape into the wild, these Australian natives could disrupt California wildlife.
-California Department of Fish and Game confiscated five sugar gliders from a woman who kept them in a small cage and bred them for pets.
-All five were transferred to the Wildlife Learning Center where they now receive the proper care they deserve.
+Our three sugar gliders were surrendered to a sugar glider rescue facility.
+They were transferred to Wildlife Learning Center where they now receive the proper care they deserve.

 Kina was found orphaned in the Santa Monica Mountains and sent to a wildlife rehabilitator to be raised with the goal of releasing her back into the wild.
 When Kina was found she was still too young to eat on her own and should have been nursing from her mother.
 She was then fed from a bottle, and even though it was unintended, Kina imprinted on humans and lacked the skills to survive in the wild.
 Even though Kina does not live in the wild, her trust of humans has allowed her to be an excellent education animal who loves being around people and going to schools to teach children about California native wildlife.